 Ongoing matter of litigation

-Instead, Government should take some serious steps towards the implementation of the robust return filing system which was planned at the initial stage of GST rollout.
+Instead, Government should take some serious steps toward the implementation of the robust return filing system which was planned at the initial stage of the GST rollout.

 Disclaimer: The above content is for general info purpose only and does not constitute professional advice.
 The author/ website will not be liable for any inaccurate / incomplete information and any reliance you place on the content is strictly at your risk.